Essential Commuter Bike Light Guide11 May 2018

 Finding the right bike light can be a bit like choosing a mobile phone tariff: there are just so many options!
 This commuter bike light guide is aimed at providing a bit of direction amid the plethora of choices.
 It is impossible to consider all the various lights on the market, so this guide will focus on some of the things to look for in bike lights for everyday commuting.

 We have all passed (or been stopped by) roadside police operations reprimanding cyclists for riding without lights and sending them away on foot looking sheepish, and so we all know that it is mandatory to have bike lights.
-In fact, it a legal requirement to have both front and back lights, a rear reflector and pedal reflectors.
+In fact, it is a legal requirement to have both front and backlights, a rear reflector and pedal reflectors.
+Having lights is obviously a sensible choice to avoid bike accidents.

 Five things to consider